hacefresko/forticrack_v8/README.md

 >This was tested on both FGT and FFW v8.0.0.F-build0167.
 Other builds might require reversing the kernel again to find the exact kernel segments and virtual addresses of the RSA public key and the XOR key.

-The script tries to autodetect if the `.out` file is from FGT or FFW based on the name.
+The script tries to autodetect if the `.out` file is corresponds to FGT or FFW based on the naming.
 It can also be specified as an optional argument just in case.

 ```
 $ python3 forticrack_v8.py